-- Tell your doctor of all medicines (prescription and over-the-counter) and herbal supplements that you are taking.
+- Tell your healthcare provider of all medicines (prescription and over-the-counter) and herbal supplements that you are taking.
 They may alter test results.

 - Avoid caffeine-containing products for several days before the testing as they may cause you to take longer to fall asleep.

-- Sedatives are not allowed during the sleep study as they can alter results.
+- Unless directed by your healthcare provider, sedatives are usually not allowed during the sleep study as they can alter results.

 - A sleep questionnaire or diary may be given to you (and your bed partner, if applicable) to fill out ahead of time.
 Do your best to give true responses.